I have two questions to ask,

-2. Are we being honest to our guiding force, in my case its my parents??
+- Are we being honest with our guiding force?
+In my case, it’s my parents??

-The first answer is surely related to the second.
+The first answer is undoubtedly related to the second.
 I shall share my experience.

-Firstly, if there certain section of people who shall give us another chance right from the bottom of their heart, it is our parents.
+Firstly, if they’re a specific section of people who shall give us another chance right from the bottom of their heart, it is our parents.

-I am helpless for the people who have lost their parents, because life is like that.
-I just admire the way they live everyday.
+I am helpless for the people who have lost their parents because life is like that.
+I admire the way they live every day.

 How much time do we spend with our parents??

-I have heard many people telling, my parents are strict, at least one of them.
+I have heard many people telling me my parents are strict, at least one of them.
 They don’t listen to me.
 They are orthodox.
 They want things their way.

-Agreed, even i used to think on similar lines.
-Hence, i wasn’t clear on many things i did and certain amount of fear started creeping inside me, this fear was stopping me from doing things whole-heartedly.
+Agreed, even I used to think on similar lines.
+Hence, I wasn’t clear on many things I did, and a certain amount of fear started creeping inside me; this fear was stopping me from doing things whole-heartedly.

-Call it my fortune, i did get an opportunity to understand the true value of parents.
-Its true, everyone loves their parents but we tend to forget that it is very much true the other way around.
+Call it my fortune; I did get an opportunity to understand the real value of parents.
+It’s true, everyone loves their parents, but we tend to forget that it is very much true the other way around.

-I believe the best thing a person can do, if he/she gets a chance is to understand them, rather than fearing them.
+I believe the best thing a person can do if he/she gets a chance is to understand them, rather than fearing them.
 They are the only people who accept the way we are, no matter what.
-If one doesn’t get a chance.
+Suppose one doesn’t get a chance.
 Time is still there, do it now.
-It is always better to give your best shot now than regret later.
+It is always better to give your best shot now than regret it later.

-I have heard many telling, i wont go against my parent’s wishes.
-To be honest, thats a brilliant line to say.
-Ask yourself, how many things we have done against our parent’s wishes, then why this demarcation in certain issues.
+I have heard many telling me; I won’t go against my parent’s wishes.
+That’s a brilliant line to say.
+Ask yourself how many things we have done against our parents’ wishes and why this demarcation is in particular issues.

-I have done lot of things without telling my parents and i have regretted it for doing so.
-I am lucky and at the same time i am proud of the fact that, i took the chance when i got an opportunity to correct myself.
+I have done many things without telling my parents, and I have regretted doing so.
+I am lucky, and at the same time, I am proud that I took the chance when I got an opportunity to correct myself.

 Most people who face this type of syndrome are the people who are not confident of themselves but want to put a mask of that of a confident person.
-The truth is, within us, it gets very disturbing.
+The truth is, within us, it gets alarming.

 Another point, my friends say, My parents are very different from yours!!!

-A fair point… The truth is, me and my friends are also not same, so how do we expect our parents to be the same.
-Maybe just like, we friends have few things in common, i am sure our parents also will be having few things in common between them, i mean ( My parents and my friend’s parents).
+A fair point… The truth is that my friends and I are also not the same, so how do we expect our parents to be the same.
+Maybe like, we friends have few things in common, I am sure our parents will also have few things in common between them, I mean ( My parents and my friend’s parents).

-The difference is not in the parents, its in their background, the way they have been brought up.
+The difference is not in the parents; it’s in their background how they have been brought up.

-How many people do actually think all parents think alike in most aspects of their children.
+How many people do think all parents think alike in most aspects of their children.

-They do have different ways of expressing it, pity that we wont be able to interpret it.
+They do have different ways of expressing it; pity that we won’t interpret it.

 We spend a lot of time listening to our friends, do we spend a fraction of that time, listening to what our parents say.

-It took nine-months for me to come to this earth and this is true for everyone else.
+It took nine months for me to come to this earth, which is valid for everyone else.

 Another issue comes… The gender issue…

-Convincing one’s parents is nothing to do with the gender.
-It is an escape route according to me.
+Convincing one’s parents is nothing to do with gender.
+It is an escape route, in my opinion.

-Also, i don’t quite understand when people tell, I want to fulfill my parent’s dreams and that is my priority.
+Also, I don’t quite understand when people tell me; I want to fulfill my parents’ dreams, which is my priority.

 How many of us know our parent’s dreams??
 The last line is the most brilliant line to get people’s appreciation.

-When was the last time, did our parents ask, look, this is my dream, you fulfill it.
+When was the last time our parents ask, look, this is my dream, you fulfill it?